datsoftlyngby/soft2019spring-databases/assignments/assignment8.md

 ## Handin
 You need to document enough of your server for your reviewer to be able to set-up a new slave of your server.
 You need to make a database user which allow your reviewer to be able to make an update to your master database to verify that the slave updates correctly.

+* Put password in a special file for peergrade, so it is not on github.

 ## Review
 * Verify that you are able to set up your own slave of the database you review.
 * Verify that you can update the master database and see the changes to your database.